CartoDB/mobile-sdk/doc/sdk_with_carto.md

                     "#stations_1[field_9 <= 8]{marker-width:7.2;}\n" +
                     "#stations_1[field_9 <= 4]{marker-width:5.0;}";

-            // You probably do not need to change much of below configJson.put("version", "1.0.1");
+            // You may not need to change much of these standards configJson.put("version", "1.0.1");
             configJson.put("stat_tag", statTag);